apache/couchdb-fauxton/assets/fonts/README.md

 4. Add your new font(s) in SVG format to the `assets/icons` folder.

+5. If Gemfile.lock exists, delete it.
+The run `bundle install`

-5. Run the command `bundle exec fontcustom compile`.
+6. Run the command `bundle exec fontcustom compile`.
 That generates the following:

 - an `icons.less` file [LOCAL_COUCHDB_REPO]/src/couchdb-fauxton/assets/less
 - a `fauxtonicon-preview.html` preview [LOCAL_COUCHDB_REPO]/src/couchdb-fauxton/assets/fonts/styleguide